 The length of a teach the teacher course depends on which type of course you choose.
 Following the COVID-19 pandemic, there are more options for on-demand learning courses and virtual online courses available.

 Face-to-face teach the teacher courses are normally delivered over 2 full days, and sometimes provide pre-course learning materials.

 Virtual teach the teacher courses generally follow the same structure as face-to-face courses – delivering the course over 2 days.

 Online teach the teacher courses provide a more convenient option for those who want to learn in their own time.
 The suggested duration of these courses is usually between 10 and 14 hours.

 How does an online Teach the Teacher course work?

+You may have wondered if you can do a teach the teacher course online.
 There are two types of online teach the teacher courses available:

 Virtual teach the teacher courses are delivered using the same structure as face-to-face courses, but instead of delivering the course in person, the course is facilitated online using video-conferencing software such as Zoom and Microsoft Teams.